Jump Passing, Please Come Home

 Eddie Cochems is given the title of the "Father of the Forward Pass."
 He gained this title in 1907 while coaching St. Louis University in 1907, and is also claimed to have invented the pass as we know it today.
 But along with the "forward pass," there came the once-legal lateral pass from one teammate to the other behind the line of scrimmage and of course, the old stand-by, the crowd-thriling, always exciting, jump pass.

-Chiefs Lineman Dontari Poe jump-pass TD throw trick play vs Broncos 2016.
-This video proves that when something, even as classic as the jump pass,is used, great results normally happen.
+Chief Lineman Dontari Poe used a jump-pass TD against the Broncos in 2016.
+The linked YouTube video proves that when something as classic as the jump pass is used, great results happen.

 Jump pass defined